SummaryStudents learn about weight by building a spring scale from a slinky and observing how it responds to objects with different masses.

 - Hang the string handle onto the last coil at the bottom of the spring.

-- Tape a sheet of plain white paper to the side of the table or desk near the bottom of the cup.
+- Tape a sheet of plain white paper to the side of the table near the bottom of the cup.

 - Tape a short pencil (about 5 cm) to the side of the cup so that the point faces the paper.